-The Pallava Kings built a part of the main temple.
-However, the rest of the temple complex was built in the 17 th century.
+History of Ekambeswarar temple says that Pallava Kings built a part of the temple.
+However, the rest of it was built in the 17 th century.
 This temple is one of the most ancient in India.
-It exists since at least 600 AD.
 Also, Second century AD Tamil poetry speaks of Kama kottam, and the Kumara kottam.

 Initially, Pallavas built the temple.
 The Vedantist Kachiyapper served as a priest at the temple.
 Then, the Chola Kings rebuilt the entire structure.
-Also, Adi Sankara, the 10th-century saint got Kanchipuram remodelled along with expansion of this temple.
+Also, Adi Sankara, the 10th-century saint remodelled kanchipuram along with expansion of this temple.

 The Vijayanagar kings also made a lot of contributions to the temple.
 Vallal Pachiyappa Mudaliar used to go regularly from Chennai to Kanchipuram to worship in this temple.
 He also spent a lot of money on the temple’s renovation.
 The temple pillar contains an image of Pachiyappa Mudaliar seated at horseback.